A nervous-system-aware guide to learning, integrating, and moving forward

 Failure isn’t asking you to become tougher.

-You need to stay present long enough to let it reshape you — without breaking you.
+You need to stay with it long enough to integrate it

 About the Author